CICD-Cloud-Bachelor/Vuln_CICD/README.md

 No hosted parallelism has been purchased or granted.
 To request a free parallelism grant, please fill out the following form https://aka.ms/azpipelines-parallelism-request
 ```

-**Solution**: Azure DevOps requires parallelism, which refers to the number of concurrent jobs that can run.
+**Solution**: Azure DevOps Pipelines requires parallelism, which refers to the number of concurrent jobs that can run.
 If your account does not have any parallel jobs available, you need to request them.
 This can be done for free for certain account types, particularly open-source projects or small teams.

 - **Request Parallelism**: Fill out the [parallelism request form](https://aka.ms/azpipelines-parallelism-request) provided by Azure to apply for additional parallelism.